dadimple/Ubiquiti-UniFi-Mqtt-video-clipper/README.md

 This script can be scheduled every minute.
 In that case, a maximum of one clip per minute can be saved.

 To select the required camera go to Unify Protect in your webbrowser.
 Select the camera and take note of the url.

+!
+Unifi has now enabled 2FA.
+For this script to work you need to create an account with the option 'Restrict to local Access' enabled.
+Use this account in het script settings.